 E.2.2 Requirements for ‘detailed or fully-defined SNOMED CT categories’

 Whilst many ‘universal’ value sets can be specified by the mechanism above, as vocabulary domains are progressively constrained we may reach a point where a detailed SNOMED CT-derived value set is specified by reference to one or more Fully-Defined Concepts17.
-In this setting, where post-coordination is allowed, it will be possible to 'create' Expressions that are now members of the value set but whose ‘focus CConcepts’ would not be members according to ‘simple’ subsumption testing (§ E.2.4 ).
-The '(clinical) focus CConcept' (often singular but strictly-speaking a set of 'focus CConcepts') is the CConcept that to a large degree characterizes the type of Expression being documented or communicated.
-Reference to the SNOMED CT concept model when the nature of the 'focus CConcept' is known will indicate which types of refinement and which axes of 'context modification' can be applied.
-For example, if the 'focus CConcept' is a member of the set specified by [ <<404684003 | clinical finding ], inspection of the concept model will tell us that the CConcept can be modified by selecting/refining values for defining characteristics with attribute names such as [ 363698007 | finding site ], [ 246112005 | severity ], [ 116676008 | associated morphology ] etc., and that the focus CConcept can serve as the value of an [ 246090004 | associated finding ] attribute of a 'context/situation' wrapped post-coordinated Expression.
-Additional information which may influence appropriate aspects of model application are (1) whether a concept chosen from the sets specified by [ ((<<363787002 | observable entity |) OR (<<386053000 | evaluation procedure |)) ] is accompanied by a value (determining whether it should be treated by the concept model as a 'finding' or a 'procedure') and (2) the moodCode value of the relevant HL7 v3 class (as this will determine the detailed value applied to the respective attribute names [ 408729009 | finding context ] or [ 408730004 | procedure context ]).
+In this setting, where post-coordination is allowed, it will be possible to 'create' expressions that are now members of the value set but whose ‘focus concepts’ would not be members according to ‘simple’ subsumption testing (§ E.2.4 ).
+The '(clinical) focus concept' (often singular but strictly-speaking a set of 'focus concepts') is the concept that to a large degree characterizes the type of expression being documented or communicated.
+Reference to the SNOMED CT concept model when the nature of the 'focus concept' is known will indicate which types of refinement and which axes of 'context modification' can be applied.
+For example, if the 'focus concept' is a member of the set specified by [ <<404684003 | clinical finding |], inspection of the concept model will tell us that the concept can be modified by selecting/refining values for defining characteristics with attribute names such as [ 363698007 | finding site |], [ 246112005 | severity |], [ 116676008 | associated morphology |] etc., and that the focus concept can serve as the value of an [ 246090004 | associated finding |] attribute of a 'context/situation' wrapped post-coordinated expression.
+Additional information which may influence appropriate aspects of model application are (1) whether a concept chosen from the sets specified by [ ((<<363787002 | observable entity |) OR (<<386053000 | evaluation procedure |)) ] is accompanied by a value (determining whether it should be treated by the concept model as a 'finding' or a 'procedure') and (2) the moodCode value of the relevant HL7 v3 class (as this will determine the detailed value applied to the respective attribute names [ 408729009 | finding context |] or [ 408730004 | procedure context |]).

-In order to avoid false rejection of valid ‘post-coordination by refinement’ Expressions, value set specifications need to be modified to allow their inclusion.
+In order to avoid false rejection of valid ‘post-coordination by refinement’ expressions, value set specifications need to be modified to allow their inclusion.
 Consistent with the guidance that is currently offered for normal form generation for data retrieval, the following general modifications to each specification (and, for comparison purposes, each 'candidate' expression) should be considered:

 A ‘relaxing’ of each ‘Focus Concept’ to its proximal primitive supertype(s)

-Explicit reference to the required Attributes of valid Expressions
+Explicit reference to the required attributes of valid expressions

 By example, such a transformation would result in the 'simple' value set ‘predicate’